Far South Coast Towns & Villages

 Merimbula Airport’s runway has been upgraded, allowing more airlines with larger planes to access the region.
 Scenic flights operate from Merimbula Airport and are the best way to see the far south coast.

-There’s an abundance of cafés serving excellent coffee, delicious ice cream and gelati, and restaurants featuring fresh local seafood, locally-grown produce and vegetarian/vegan options.
+There’s an abundance of cafés serving excellent coffee, delicious ice cream and restaurants featuring fresh local seafood, locally-grown produce and vegetarian/vegan options.

 Check out the walking tracks from the Wharf to Spencer Park and from the Bridge to Top Lake for spectacular water views.